bobf/skep/README.md

 _Skep_ is comprised of an agent which should be run globally and a web server which must have one replica.

-The agent harvests system and container metrics which are sent to the web server and forwarded to the [_React_](https://reactjs.org/)-based front end.
+The agent periodically harvests system and container metrics which are sent to the web server and forwarded to the [_React_](https://reactjs.org/)-based front end.

+Agents use bind mounts to expose host metrics.
+The _Docker_ socket (`/var/run/docker.sock`) is used to monitor container metrics.

+The agent is written in _Python_ using the excellent [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html).

+The web application is also written in _Python_ using the equally excellent [Flask](http://flask.pocoo.org/) web framework and [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/).

 The front end is read-only.
 No changes to a swarm can be made via the web application.
 A best-effort approach to filter sensitive data (e.g. passwords in environment configurations) is implemented using simple heuristics.
 Regardless, as with all similar systems, it is highly recommended that you run _Skep_ behind a firewall and/or an authentication layer.